Facebook Tracking Pixel

 There’s no golden rule when it comes to addressing accessibility issues from the EAA checklist.
 As each accessibility concern is weighted equally, with each inaccessible element needing your utmost attention.

 However, a good starting point is to begin by addressing the most common accessibility errors on your website.
-A report by Webaim noted these as being:
+A report by Webaim noted the 6 most common failures as:

 Best practices for maintaining compliance with the European Accessibility Act